 The Plymstock School Sixth Form

-The Plymstock Sixth Form plays an important role in setting high standards of work and attitude.
+The Plymstock sixth form plays an important role in setting high standards of work and attitude.
 Students provide an excellent example to younger members of the school.
 Staff and students nominate the Head Boy, Head Girl, and their deputies.
-Sixth Formers also assume responsibility on the school council, and in assisting in the school and local community.
-They also have a measure of control over their own affairs through the Senate – an elected forum of Sixth Form students.
-The Senate meets on a weekly basis and is responsible for organising social events, fund raising activities, sports activities and representing students’ views to the Head of Sixth Form.
+Sixth Formers also have a measure of control over their own affairs through the Senate – an elected forum of sixth form students.
+The Senate meets on a weekly basis and is responsible for organising social events, fund-raising activities, sports activities and representing students’ views to the Director of Post 16 Education.

-A high proportion of Plymstock students gain University places, and the school has a long record of success at entry to Oxford and Cambridge.
-Others are highly valued recruits to local business, industry and commerce.
+A high proportion of Plymstock students gain university places, and the school has a long record of success at entry to Oxford, Cambridge and Russell Group universities.

 There will be no Summer Work set for the following subjects:-

 Sport Studies N.B. any student who has not completed GCSE PE need to come and collect a textbook from Mr Campbell to read over the summer